Estate Planning and Administration

 If the decedent does not have a will, the decedent’s property will be distributed pursuant to rules set forth under Florida law, and the person appointed as personal representative will be chosen in accordance with the preferences set forth under Florida law.

-Thus, engaging in estate planning with the guidance of a Florida and Palm Beach County estate planning attorney can help ensure a smoother estate administration, the distribution of the decedent’s assets in accordance with the decedent’s wishes (rather than the rules set forth under Florida law) and the appointment of the person preferred by the decedent to serve as personal representative (and not necessarily the person granted preference by Florida law).
+Thus, engaging in planning with the guidance of a Florida and Palm Beach County estate planning attorney can help ensure a smoother estate administration, the distribution of the decedent’s assets in accordance with the decedent’s wishes (rather than the rules set forth under Florida law) and the appointment of the person preferred by the decedent to serve as personal representative (and not necessarily the person granted preference by Florida law).

 Estate administration involves the collection of the decedent’s assets and the payment of the decedent’s bills and the expenses of administering the decedent’s estate.